Stairs. Entry group. Materials. Doors. Locks. Design

 • cement dust.

-It is often not recommended to use chalk as a fertilizer, because it is slightly soluble in water, so it clogs the soil rather than benefits it.
-After lime, time must pass before plants can be grown in the garden.
-If you overdo it, the soil will not be suitable for planting for another 2-3 years.
+It is often not recommended to use chalk as a fertilizer, because it is poorly soluble in water, so it clogs the soil rather than benefits it.
+After lime, some time must pass before plants can be grown in the garden bed.
+If you overdo it, the soil will not be suitable for planting for another 2–3 years.

-Egg shells and wood ash natural materials, but they need a lot to carry out high-quality land cultivation.
-Soil deoxidation with ash is a dubious measure, since the calcium content depends on what is burned.
+Eggshells and wood ash – natural materials, but a lot of them are needed to carry out high-quality cultivation of the land.
+Deoxidizing the soil with ash is a questionable undertaking, since the calcium content depends on what is burned.

-It is not always possible to find hardwood, and it is a pity to waste it.
-Although there are a lot of different microelements in the ashes, it is better to use it for feeding.
-Eggshells also need a lot, in addition, it dissolves for a long time, so it’s definitely impossible to fully reduce acidity with the help of eggs.
+It’s not always possible to find hardwood, and it’s a shame to waste it.
+Although ash contains a lot of different microelements, it is better to use it for feeding. eggshell you also need a lot, in addition, it takes a long time to dissolve, so you definitely won’t be able to completely reduce the acidity with eggs.

 Interesting!
-As a deoxidizer, a green manure plant phacelia is planted.
+The green manure plant phacelia is planted as a deoxidizer.
 But this method is acceptable when the soil has a slightly acidic reaction.
-With a large amount of acid, green manure must be sown for several years in a row.
+If there is a large amount of acid, green manure needs to be sown for several years in a row.

-Dolomite remains.
-It is the safest and cheapest - if you compare what is better in price - dolomite flour or lime, then definitely the first.
-And not only for the price.
+What remains is dolomite.
+It is the safest and cheapest - if you compare what is better in price - dolomite flour or lime, then it is definitely the first.
+And not just for the price.

-The use of dolomite flour for garden plot does not have any time limits.
-It is brought even in the snow - dissolving in water, minerals fall into the ground.
+Use of dolomite flour for garden plot does not have any time limits.
+It is even applied in the snow - dissolving in water, the minerals enter the soil.

 The only limitation that dolomite has is that it cannot be applied at the same time as manure.

-What fertilizers can not be applied with dolomite
+What fertilizers should you not use dolomite with?

-If dolomite flour, the use of which is strictly necessary in the fall in the country, is applied with manure, then this must be done at different times: first flour, after 2 weeks manure.
-You cannot mix them.
+If dolomite flour, the use of which in the fall at the dacha is strictly necessary, is added with manure, then this must be done in different time: first flour, after 2 weeks manure.
+You can't mix them.

-Instructions for the use of dolomite flour categorically prohibits the use of this fertilizer with:
+Instructions for using dolomite flour are strictly prohibits the use of this fertilizer with:

 • ammonium nitrate;